 A few words from our cosponsors….

 “Since 2005, the Foundation has made it possible for Covenant House’s Youth Advocacy Center to provide legal services to homeless and at-risk youth.
-Our work with disadvantaged youth would not be possible without the support of the Foundation and are grateful for this continued collaboration.”
+Our work with disadvantaged youth would not be possible without the support of the Foundation and we are grateful for this continued collaboration.”